xyp8023/smarc2/README.md

 It is likely that these packages will not compile or run on anything but the real SAM hardware.
 **These should be set up as submodules.**

+## Scripts
+Where scripts for ease-of-use are stored.

 ## Simulation
 This is where our simulation-related packages live.
 If something is required ONLY for the sim and not anywhere else, that thing should be in here.